urielmagtibay/DATAPRE-MCO3/README.md

 ## Steps to Access the File

 1. Download the whole repository
-2. Unzip the data_set zip file and place the extracted csvs in the same location with the `main` file
+2. Unzip the data_set zip file and place the extracted csvs in the same location with the `global_temp_trend.ipynb` file
 3. Run the file using Jupyter Notebook

 ## Reference